Skip to content

 ToolArgumentsResult

-llmwiki_readpage_id or id, include_draftspage payload or not-found payload
+llmwiki_readpage_id or id, include_drafts, optional fieldspage payload, projected page payload, or not-found payload

 llmwiki_graphlimit, include_draftsgraph payload